I followed Francisa into a small room with a round stone table and a few wooden chairs around it.

 Then he ambled around the table and sat down in front of me.
 The rest took their seats as well.
 He held up his palm at the crystal and whispered something too low for me to hear, and the Runes on the crystal shined with a whitish-blue glow.

-“Place your hand on the sphere.”
-He spoke in a bored tone.
+"Place your hand on the sphere."
+He spoke, boredom coming off in waves from his tone.

 I looked at the glowing crystal.
 I sort of knew what it was, but couldn't help myself.
 "What is this crystal?"